-In 1997 the CBC Picture Book of the Year was awarded to Not a Nibble! by Elizabeth Honey.
+In 1997 the CBCA Picture Book of the Year was awarded to Not a Nibble! by Elizabeth Honey.

 The Binna Binna Man by Meme McDonald and Boori Pryor sweeps the pool at the New South Wales Premier's Literary Awards, winning Book of the Year, the Ethel Turner Prize for Young People's Literature and the Ethnic Affairs Commission Award.

 Fox, by Ron Brooks and Margaret Wild, is voted the Picture Book of the Year by the CBCA and Wolf on the Fold, by Judith Clarke, wins the Older Readers Book of the Year by the CBCA.

 Journey to the Stone Country by Alex Miller wins the Miles Franklin Literary Award.

-Allen & Unwin author John Nicholson wins the CBC Eve Pownall Award for Information Books for the fourth time, for his book Animal Architects.
+Allen & Unwin author John Nicholson wins the CBCA Eve Pownall Award for Information Books for the fourth time, for his book Animal Architects.

 The first winner of the Iremonger Award for Writing on Public Issues (established to commemorate the remarkable publishing career of John Iremonger) is published, Australian Heartlands by Brendan Gleeson.
 Also that year, Allen & Unwin expanded its local publishing program with the launch of three new Australian imprints: Arena, a new commercial fiction and nonfiction imprint; Inspired Living, dedicated to publishing in the area of Mind Body Spirit; and Jacana, a natural history imprint.

-In 2007, Allen & Unwin was voted Publisher of the Year by Australian booksellers for the eighth time since the award began in 1992.
+In 2007, Allen & Unwin is voted Publisher of the Year by Australian booksellers for the eighth time since the award began in 1992.
 That same year Red Spikes by Margo Lanagan is awarded the CBCA Book of the Year for Older Readers.

-For the tenth time in the twenty year history of the award Allen & Unwin voted Publisher of the Year by Australian booksellers.
+For the tenth time in the twenty year history of the award Allen & Unwin is voted Publisher of the Year by Australian booksellers.
 Anh Do's The Happiest Refugee wins Biography of the Year, Newcomer of the Year, Booksellers' Choice Award and overall Book of the Year.
 Kate Morton's The Distant Hours wins General Fiction Book of the Year.
 Hamlet by Nicki Greenberg is the Joint Winner, of the CBCA Picture Book of the Year.
 Shake a Leg by Boori Monty Pryor and Jan Ormerod is the winner of the Prime Minister’s Award for Children’s Fiction.

-Allen & Unwin voted Publisher of the Year for a record eleventh time by Australian booksellers.
+Allen & Unwin is voted Publisher of the Year for a record eleventh time by Australian booksellers.
 Allen & Unwin acquires Murdoch Books, the biggest independent illustrated book publisher in Australia.
 Crow Country by Kate Constable is the winner of the CBCA Book of the Year for Younger Readers and The Dead I Know by Scot Gardner is the winner of the CBCA Book of the Year for Older Readers.

 Allen and Unwin is voted Publisher of the Year for a record-breaking thirteenth time.
 Charlotte Wood's The Natural Way of Things is voted 2016 Indie Book of the Year and Illuminae, by Amie Kauffman and Jay Kristoff, wins Book of the Year for Older Children.